e2b-dev/E2B/ISSUES.md

 The template field that each environment has will be used for composing the diff snapshots and can be also used for constructing the "tree of

 - How to turn this into serverless?

+# devbookd
+- change to sharded map
+  - the problem may not be the terminal
+- test the process deadlock

+# envs
+- How to manage envs with git workflow?